cbrynds/rtla-synthesis/README.md

 A synthesis environment configured for Synopsys RTL Architect (RTLA) using a 32nm Synopsys PDK with design corner analysis.
 Tailored for the purpose of pareto curve generation.

-## Overview

-This repository contains the complete synthesis setup for digital circuit design using Synopsys RTL Architect.
-It provides automated synthesis flows, timing analysis, and design optimization capabilities across multiple process corners.
-Additionally, it contains scripting to generate pareto curve plots and analyze PPA design tradeoffs.

 ## Configured Design Corners

 The synthesis environment is configured for the following four design corners: